 “Zippers” glide through the trees, tackling seven lines, including the longest at 800 feet.
 A spiral staircase build around one of the trees leads to a 175-foot-long sky bridge, which sways and undulates over the fern-lined ravine below.
 A second sky bridge and another zip line leads to the final platform and the 80-foot rappel back to Earth.

-Rent a bike from Wine Country Bikes (61 Front Street, Healdsburg, 866-922-4537, 707-473-0610, www.winecountrybikes.com) to explore western Sonoma County.
+Rent a bike from Wine Country Bikes (61 Front St., Healdsburg, 707-473-0610) to explore western Sonoma County.
 This cycling center offers changing rooms and showers for a quick refresh between your ride and going out to a great Wine Country dinner.

-Heart-pumping action is found by riding a bicycle down a steeply graded road that’s been called “intense” by local bike enthusiasts.
-The King Ridge route begins in Monte Rio and is featured in pro cyclist Levi Leipheimer’s Gran Fondo.
+Find heart-pumping action by riding a bicycle down a steeply graded road on a route that's been called “intense” by local bike enthusiasts.
+The challenging King Ridge route begins in Monte Rio and is featured in pro cyclist Levi Leipheimer’s Gran Fondo.

 Ah, to be tucked up for the night under the redwoods, or at least see them from the window of a cozy inn.
-Fern Grove Cottages (16650 Highway 116, Guerneville, 888-243-2674, www.ferngrove.com) is nestled among the towering trees and many of the cottages have fireplaces for those cozy, stay-indoors evenings.
+Fern Grove Cottages (16650 River Road, Guerneville, 888-243-2674) nestles among the towering trees (see photo).
+Many of the cottages have fireplaces for those cozy, stay-indoors evenings.
 Situated near the Russian River makes this a perfect launching point for hiking through the trees or kayaking and canoeing down the river.
 Shops and restaurants are a short stroll away.

 The reason to visit Sonoma Wine Country is, in a word, wine.
-Enjoy a bit of the bubbly at Korbel Champagne Cellars (13250 River Road, Guerneville, 707-824-7000, www.korbel.com).
+Enjoy a bit of the bubbly at Korbel Champagne Cellars (13250 River Road, Guerneville, 707-824-7316).
 The highlight of any trip to Korbel is an extended tour through the historic champagne cellars and the history museum, ending with a tasting of its finest wines.
+You can also explore the Korbel Rose Garden, which features more than 250 varieties of antique roses, as well as about 1,000 other types of flowers.
 After, visit the Korbel Delicatessen and Market.
 Snack on cheese and fruit or have lunch – and a glass of wine – on the deck among the redwoods.

 When the noise and stress of everyday life get overwhelming, it’s time to embrace nature and rejuvenate among these gentle giants.
 Visit Sonoma County and hug a redwood tree today.